wp-plugins/wp-disable-automatic-updates/readme.txt

 **Features**

-* Disable ALL automatic update types with 1 Click!
+* Disable ALL types of automatic updates with 1 Click!
 * If you prefer to disable individually - no problem!
 You can disable only theme updates, plugin updates or core updates if you want.
 * Status notification: The status bar shows you which automatic updates are enabled and disabled.
 So you can start to customize!